REX-droid-ui/ai-devops/README.md

 > You will be prompted to enter a review, and it will return the sentiment (Positive/Negative).

-## 🤖 GitHub Actions (CI/CD)

-- Automatically builds and checks your app on every push to `main`.
-- Define your workflow in `.github/workflows/ci.yml`.

 ## ✅ Requirements

 For local development (without Docker):